 For homes on hilly lots, retaining walls create vital foundation support, more functional space, and protection from erosion.
 Read on to find out more about how retaining walls can transform your property.

-The Benefits of Installing Retaining Walls
+The Benefits of Retaining wall Installations

-Retaining walls offer a wide range of benefits, from increased curb appeal to protection for your most valuable investment: your home.
+Retaining walls installations offer a wide range of benefits, from increased curb appeal to protection for your most valuable investment: your home.
 Whether creating cultivatable space on severely sloped land or taking steps to prevent damage from stormwater runoff, retaining walls add significant value.
 Additionally, the American Society of Landscape Architects estimates that investing in landscape improvements like retaining walls can generate up to 15% of additional value for a home.

 Better still, retaining walls not only create value, but they actually grow in value over time.